Chat with us, powered by LiveChat Skip to main content

 Buy Order

-If it’s a buy stop-limit order, the order will be activated when the price rises to the stop level, and then it will only be executed if the price is at or below the limit price.
+In the case of a buy stop-limit order, the order is triggered when the market price rises to or above the stop price.
+Once triggered, the order will be executed only if the market price is equal to or below the specified limit price.

 Sell Order

-If it’s a sell stop-limit order, the order will be activated when the price falls to the stop level, and then it will only be executed if the price is at or above the limit price.
+For a sell stop-limit order, the order is triggered when the market price falls to or below the stop price.
+After activation, the order will be executed only if the market price is equal to or above the specified limit price.

 Example: